PostHog/posthog.com/contents/tutorials/chatgpt-analytics.md

 ## 3. Create insights

 Now that we're capturing events, we can create [insights](/docs/product-analytics/insights).
-Below are three examples of useful metrics you should investigate:
+Below are three examples of useful metrics you should monitor:

-### 1. Total cost
+### Total cost

 To create this insight, go the [Product analytics tab](https://us.posthog.com/insights) and click **+ New insight**.
 Then: